 It’s funny because… everyone helped teach me how to speak Italian, while I taught them how to speak English.
 I’ll never forget laughing so hard trying to teach Sofia how to say “Air”, “Hair”, “There”, and “Ear”… haha and of course, I still can’t roll my R’s.

-I was heart broken as I sat in my hotel room on my last night writing my last Italia blog post.
-At 5am I would leave for the airport to take me to my next adventure.
+I was heart broken as I sat in my hotel room on my last night writing my last Italian blog post.
+At 5am I was leaving for the airport to take me to my next adventure.
 It seems like just last week that I was getting lost in the cobblestone streets of Firenze and trying my first Italian espresso.
 It’s a very bittersweet goodbye, but I know I’ll be back soon.
 Arrivederci Firenze!
 Grazie mille per le esperienze straordinarie!

 16 June 2013 – 11 August 2013